smithjd/sql-pet/docs/210-sql-query-steps.md

 *  Plan/optimize the data acquisition path
 *  Execute the optimized query / acquire and return data

+> how do those steps map to the following code?

 ```r
 dbWriteTable(con, "mtcars", mtcars, overwrite = TRUE)

 rs <- dbSendQuery(con, "SELECT * FROM mtcars WHERE cyl = 4")
 dbFetch(rs)
 ```